 "Welcome to Canada, you might be sad about moving to Canada, but it is actually great and we'll tell you why..."

 Read Building A Home in Other Languages:

-We are now accepting pre-orders for printed copies of Building a Home in all seven languages.
+In Fall 2021, we took pre-orders for free printed copies of Building a Home in all seven languages.

-Printed copies of the book are free, thanks to the generous support of the David Goyette & Victoria Pearce Arts Fund at the United Way of Peterborough and District.
-Through this support, up to 400 free copies of Building A Home are available.
+Free printed copies of the book were made available through the generous support of the David Goyette & Victoria Pearce Arts Fund at the United Way of Peterborough and District.
+Through this support, up to 500 free copies of Building A Home was made available.